 Once the healing period has ended, your dentist will test the implant to make sure that the surrounding bone accepted it.
 After confirming this, your dentist will attach a prosthetic component to the dental implant using a screw.

-When you need complex dental work like single tooth dental implants in Kohrville, TX, you’re sure to feel more comfortable turning to an experienced dental office like ours at Lovett Dental.
+When you need complex dental work like single tooth dental implants, you’re sure to feel more comfortable turning to an experienced dental office like ours at Lovett Dental.
 Along with implants, we also provide: